Skip to content

 WHERE

-As one may expect, we need to start by specifying what the input data are for sqlmesh_example.seed_model.
-The create_test command achieves this by executing a user-supplied query against the target warehouse of the SQLMesh project to produce the input rows of the aforementioned model.
+Firstly, we need to specify the input data for the upstream model sqlmesh_example.seed_model.
+The create_test command starts by executing a user-supplied query against the project's data warehouse and uses the returned data to produce the test's input rows.

 SELECT * FROM sqlmesh_example.seed_model LIMIT 3

-Running this command produces the following new test, which is located at tests/test_incremental_model.yaml:
+Running this creates the following new test, located at tests/test_incremental_model.yaml:

 test_incremental_model: